caelum/vraptor-hibernate/README.md

-If you want to add some custom configuration in `org.hibernate.cfg.Configuration`, extend the `br.com.caelum.vraptor.hibernate.ConfigurationCreator` class and override the extraConfigurations.
+If you want to add some custom configuration in `org.hibernate.cfg.Configuration`, extend the `br.com.caelum.vraptor.hibernate.ConfigurationCreator` class and override the `protected void extraConfigurations(Configuration configuration)` method.
 You need to annotate your extended class with `@Specializes` annotation.

 ```java
 @Specializes